-Sound machines, chamomile patches, red night lights — parents of poor sleepers will do almost anything to get their child to sleep.
+Sound machines, chamomile patches, red night lights, living by candlelight — parents of poor sleepers will do almost anything to get their child to sleep.
 Not only are bedtime battles brutal for all parties involved, their aftereffects are as well, resulting in cranky kids and frustrated parents and caregivers the following day.
 For parents who feel like they’ve futilely tried it all in the sleep department, it isn’t uncommon for melatonin to make its way into their radar.

 “Melatonin is a natural, hormone-like substance secreted by the brain at night that helps with falling asleep,” explains Dr. Nick DeBlasio, a pediatrician at the Pediatric Primary Care Center at Cincinnati Children’s Hospital Medical Center in Cincinnati.
 “It is sold as a supplement, mainly to help people fall asleep.”

-Melatonin is a hormone our brains naturally make when it becomes dark outside.
 For kids, melatonin starts being released between 7 p.m. and 9 p.m., with production continuing until it becomes light the next day.
-According to Dr. Benjamin Levinson, primary care physician at Nationwide Children’s Hospital in Columbus, Ohio, melatonin helps us feel sleepy at night and assists in regulating the daily sleep-wake cycle.
+According Levinson, melatonin helps us feel sleepy at night and assists in regulating the daily sleep-wake cycle.

 Of course, as most parents and caregivers know, the mere presence of the hormone doesn’t magically make kids fall asleep when it’s time to shut the lights.
 A number of factors unrelated to melatonin affect children’s sleep — sleep onset associations and inconsistent routines being among the most common.
 But more directly, being exposed to blue light from phones and tablets can interfere with melatonin production.